 So you’ve got that ring on your finger!
 As a recently married couple ourselves, we know what an exciting and overwhelming time this season in life can be.
 Especially as small wedding and elopement photographers, we love helping our couples navigate the craziness that is engagement season so they know all of the next steps in their wedding or elopement planning process.
 And that brings us to one of the most exciting part of planning your wedding: the engagement photos.

 Your engagement photos are kind of like your first step out into the spotlight of engaged life.
-They’re a rite of passage, if you will.
 And they’re also one of the most exciting parts of the wedding planning process, where you can spend a couple hours frolicking around and cuddling with your boo, all while getting some gorgeous keepsakes to hang up on your walls.
 They’re also a perfect way to get used to being in front of your wedding or elopement photographer’s camera and understand their shooting style and vibe.

 When it comes to timing for the engagement photos, we have a few recommendations:

 This is especially important if you want to use your engagement photos for your save the dates.
 Bear in mind that it’s industry standard to wait a few weeks for your engagement photos to be edited.
 And then you’ll want to send your photos off for print, which will also take a bit of time.
 On average, you’re going to want to send out your save the dates half a year or so in advance of your wedding, so you’ll want to buffer for your wedding photographers editing time, your designing time, the print shop’s turnaround, and the shipping timeframe.